OscarLange/QueryOptimization/README.md

   - `inputfiles`: the folder contains .txt files as input for the algorithms with examples
 - `lib`: the folder to maintain dependencies

+## BigDecimal

+The java.math class BigDecimal is used in this programm, because the software needs to handle large decimal number.
+But some numbers can't be represented accuratly, e.g. 1/3, so the software rounds to 100 decimal values.